mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

-And create a new controller file for out path:
+And create a new controller file for into path:

 **/app/controllers/misc_controller.rb**